English Phonetics

 Influence of Other Languages:

-ages:English has borrowed words and sounds from many different languages throughout its history.
+ages: English has borrowed words and sounds from many different languages throughout its history.
 This has contributed to its complex phonetic system, as certain sounds that may not have originally existed in English have been incorporated over time.

 Historical Changes:

-English phonetics have undergone significant changes over the centuries, leading to differences between the pronunciation of Old English, Middle English, and Modern English.
+English phonetics have undergone significant changes over the centuries, leading to differences in the pronunciation of Old English, Middle English, and Modern English.
 These changes have influenced the spelling and pronunciation mismatches that are common in English today.

 Inconsistent Spelling: